Festivals: after the earthquake

 Meeting place and business concentrate

 The festival is not a moment closed in on itself, nor is it an operator focused solely on its business.
 A festival is a stage in a journey, a meeting place, sometimes a quasi "market".
 Avignon embodies this for theater, Auch for circus, Cannes for cinema.
-A festival is a concentration of companies: artists' agents, cooks, the brilliant inventor of the world's fastest machine for cleaning returnable glasses, technical and security service providers, etc.
+A festival is a concentration of businesses: artists' agents, cooks, the brilliant inventor of the world's fastest machine for cleaning returnable glasses, technical and security service providers, etc.

-Last but not least, a festival is a small, ephemeral republic, bringing together participants with often diverse profiles, more or less connoisseurs and fans of parts of the program, but who adopt forms of tolerance towards the tastes and behaviors of others that they often promise to experiment with.
+Finally, a festival is a small, ephemeral republic, bringing together participants with often diverse profiles, more or less connoisseurs and fans of parts of the program, but who adopt forms of tolerance towards the tastes and behaviors of others that they often promise to experiment with.
 At a festival, the risk involved in discovering a new style or an unknown artist is cushioned by the jubilation, the collective practice, the effusion.

 The health crisis forced the operators to remain silent only after they had tried everything with the prefects, health authorities and local authorities.
 Often, despite the cancellation, we wanted to light the little flame of existence, or make an appointment, already, for next year!
-Les Moments Musicaux du Tarn had to cancel, but welcomed François-René Duchâble for a concert that, for one evening, gave music the scent of a vaccine against the grim disease.
+Les Moments Musicaux du Tarn had to cancel, but welcomed François-René Duchâble for a concert that, for one evening, gave music a vaccine against the sinister.
 The Festival des Suds (Arles) followed suit.
 In Corrèze and Creuse, the Kind of Belou and Musique à la Source festivals held on to their dates, failing to reproduce the specific blend of artistic production, conviviality and celebration.

 An anthropological phenomenon